Skip to main content

 Here's the thing about love work: the magic doesn't care about how flattering your retelling of the situation is.
 Honesty is important.

-It's like if a man goes to the medical doctor because he has vomiting and flatulence, but he thinks that this sounds too embarrassing to admit, and so he claims that he's there because of a headache.
-Perhaps he imagines that pills are the same so it shouldn't matter, wrongly presuming pills are the only thing the doctor might use to treat the ailment and wrongly presuming that all pills are the same thing.
+Compare to if a man goes to the medical doctor because he has vomiting and flatulence, but he thinks that this sounds too embarrassing to admit, and so he claims that he's there because of a headache.
+Perhaps he imagines that pills are the same so it shouldn't matter, wrongly presuming that all pills are the same thing.
 The doctor will ask him some questions about the headache and maybe even schedule tests, but likely will find nothing wrong in the head, and therefore will send the man home with the problem unresolved.
-Had he told the truth, the doctor could have recognized a food allergy as the problem and prescribed an appropriate course of action; but instead everybody's resources were wasted.
+Had he told the truth, the doctor could have recognized (let us say) a food allergy as the problem and prescribed an appropriate course of action; but instead everybody's resources were wasted.

 There are reasons I that I make it hard to email me without reading a bunch of information first.
 I want you to know what you're getting, and I don't want to deal with disappointed customers who had expectations based on things I never promised.
 Read the FAQ, and if you still have questions after that, email me.